Ezra takes us into Bible history territory that is often unfamiliar to us. These are stories that don’t often get told.

 Ezra 1-3 recounted the story of Judah’s return.
 The first thing they want to do is rebuild the temple.
 They begin, but find themselves opposed by people of the land.

-In chapter 4, some of the people of the land, descendants of the Northern Kingdom, asked to join Judah in rebuilding, but Judah refused.
+Some of the people of the land are descendants of the Northern Kingdom.
+As relatives, they asked to join Judah in rebuilding, but Judah refused.
 They correctly felt their captivity in Babylon was because of compromise, and these native people had gone even further in compromise.
 They would not allow their participation.
 So . . . the remnants of Israel opposed them.

 Cyrus (539-530 B.C.)